 Agent: Reserved for future use.
-No permissions assigned to this role since the tool does not allow agents to log on.
+No permissions are assigned to this role since the tool does not allow agents to log on.

-Except the master user, i.e. “admin” (provided by EF to log on for the first time in the application), each user in EF Supervisor Tools has UCCX “supervisor” capability by default.
+Except for the master user, i.e. “admin” (provided by EF to log on for the first time in the application), each user in EF Supervisor Tools has UCCX “supervisor” capability by default.
 To make a user an administrator on the EF tool, update the user role from Supervisor to Administrator from the User Management interface.